 I admit this is new info for me, and I will have to change hosting soon, as the basic Bluehost package is obviously pretty basic.
 Good enough to keep you online but not good enough for anything else.

-Technology tab is something where you will rarely visit.
+The technology tab is something where you will rarely visit.

 The reasons are that the data it provides is not so actionable.

-So if your audience uses mostly Mozilla, then you might need to look into other monetization opportunities (for example, affiliate marketing is a superb choice as it can work with decent, but not large traffic numbers)
+So if your audience uses mostly Mozilla, then you might need to look into other monetization opportunities (for example, affiliate marketing is a superb choice as it can work with decent but not large traffic numbers)

-The other thing that can see is internet providers people use.
+The other thing that can see is the internet providers people use.
 I think this can help if you need to know whether your site is super slow to certain segments of your audience.

 What I mean is, a slow website on a fast 5G network in the US feels much different than a slow website on a 3G network in India, Serbia, or some other countries.